 Emphasis on methods and materials for developing comprehensive musicianship through the public school instrumentation program.
 Budget and administration of instrumental programs; preparation for public performances; and repertoire for beginning or advanced organizations, ensembles, and soloists.
-Prerequisite: MUSE 150 Introduction to Music Education and consent.
-Offered spring.
+Prerequisite: EDU 100 Introduction to Education or MUSE 150 Introduction to Music Education and consent.
+Offered occasionally.